Albonycal/acquirer.sh/README.md

 - Javascript Enumeration
 - Nuclei Templete based scanning
 - WebScreenshots
-- Working on adding notion support using notion-py :):wq!
+- Working on adding notion support using notion-py :)

 If you want to contribute to this project or give suggestions contact me on twitter https://twitter.com/albonycal